bob1de/hass-apps/docs/apps/schedy/concept.rst

 While reading this documentation and working with Schedy, you'll stumble across different terms that you have to understand first.

-An **actor** is something that can be controlled by Home Assistant.
+An **actor** is an entity that can be controlled by Home Assistant.
 A switch is an actor that can have the states ``on`` and ``off``, for instance.
 A thermostat is one that can be set to different temperature values or be turned off completely.
 There are far more possibilities